Pay for Delete Letter: How To Repair Your Credit Report

 <Your City, State, and Zip Code>

-Pay For Delete Letter Template
+Pay for Delete Letter Template

 Whether you use the template provided above or any other template you found online, it’s important to customize it before sending.
 Here are a few important things to keep in mind: